 - Develop impact metrics for each change project, both at the end of our engagement and one year later.

-A. Qualified Nonprofit Organization = your organization is a registered 501(c)(3) nonprofit or is operating under a fiscal agent or is a social venture (public benefit corporation).
+A. Qualified Nonprofit Organization = your organization is a registered 501(c)(3) nonprofit, is operating under a fiscal agent or is a social venture (public benefit corporation).

 B. Operating in the Denver Metro Region = you are located within and/or providing 51% or more of your services within Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, and/or Jefferson counties.

-C. Mission and Impact = Do you understand how your services are meeting a clear community need.
-Please note: selected applicants who are interviewed will need to explain why/how the work they do is making an impact.
+C. Mission and Impact = you understand how your services are meeting a clear community need.

 D. Leadership Readiness = your executive director is a champion for change; and your board of directors both supports your application and will be active in our engagement.
 All of you have the desire to “get to the next level” in your organization’s evolution.
 Armed with a willingness to self-reflect and accept external input, you have an appetite for change, hard work and fun.